foxxyz/Plant/README.md

 ### How do I set write permissions on those directories?

-Assuming your web server runs with group privileges, an easy way to do this is to run the following command from your site root:
+Assuming your web server runs as a separate user, set your site files to that user's group and add group write permissions:

 `chmod g+w app/controllers/ app/templates/ core/cache/ plugins/logger/error.log`